Pre-configured and Cached Responses Guide

 - 🔄 Graceful degradation when LLM is unavailable

-Use canned responses for common queries, let caching handle similar questions, and set a default response for edge cases.
+Use pre-configured responses for common queries, let caching handle similar questions, and set a default response for edge cases.
 This combination maximizes your bot's efficiency and cost-effectiveness.